Accessible Mental Wellness Initiative

 This program addresses a second community need: Wisconsin ranks near the bottom of all states in availability of licensed therapists to meet the mental health needs of our communities.
 There simply are not enough therapists to help people heal.

-To help train and inspire the next generation of independently-licensed therapists in Wisconsin, we work closely with all colleges and universities in Northeast Wisconsin who provide social workers and counselors degrees, including the University of Wisconsin system (Oshkosh, Green Bay, Milwaukee, and Madison), and Lakeland College.
-Therapists in training entering this program have master’s level degrees in social work and counseling.
+To help train and inspire the next generation of independently-licensed therapists in Wisconsin, we work closely with all colleges and universities in Northeast Wisconsin who provide social work and counseling degrees, including the University of Wisconsin system (Oshkosh, Green Bay, Milwaukee, and Madison), and Lakeland College.
+Therapists in training entering this program have master’s level degrees in social work or counseling.
 They are licensed by the State of Wisconsin to practice under supervision.
-Therapists-in-training are typically in the program 12-18 months, depending on how long it takes them to complete their 3,000 hours of supervised work.
+Therapists in training are typically in the program 18 months, depending on how long it takes them to complete their 3,000 hours of supervised work.
 We provide therapists in training with a stipend every year for ongoing training opportunities in Alcohol and Other Drug Addiction (AODA), Brainspotting, Trauma-Informed practices, and others.
 When those hours are complete, and therapists have passed their national independent licensure exam, they are fully licensed therapists in the state of Wisconsin to practice independently.
+Our goal is to provide the community well rounded, prepared therapists and counselors to continue to provide high quality services today and everyday.

 Learn More

-If you are interested in partnering with us, please reach out to the program’s clinical director, Lana Cheslock, at 920-437-8256 ext.
-125 or [email protected]
+If you are interested in partnering with us, please reach out to the program’s clinical director, Joanne Klysen, at 920-437-8256 ext.
+111 or [email protected].